Care arrangements when parents have separated

 Your application for a Parenting Order will need to include a copy of the certificate you were given at the end of the Parenting Through Separation course.
 If you no longer have your certificate, the Family Court can access the records of who’s attended the courses, to confirm that you did attend.

-Attending a Parenting Through Separation course isn’t a requirement if:
+However, you don’t have to attending a Parenting Through Separation course if:

 - you’re not able to participate effectively in one of the courses – because of language barriers for example (you’ll need to include some kind of evidence for this in your application).